-- Alert staff and associated personnel must report all safeguarding concerns to the Safeguarding Officer (Senait Fassil, Director of Finance and Operations, sfassil@international-alert.org and/or in-country Safeguarding Focal Points if in the country offices. - The Safeguarding Officer will convene an internal case meeting with persons who need to know, to make decisions as to the next steps. - The Safeguarding Officer will liaise with the Executive Director (Nic Hailey) and the Designated Safeguarding Board Members (Lisa Rose and Richard Langstaff) to decide the next steps for safeguarding concerns of a serious nature.
+- Alert staff and associated personnel must report all safeguarding concerns to the Safeguarding Officer, the Director of Global Delivery, on concerns@international-alert.org and/or in-country Safeguarding Focal Points if in the country offices. - The Safeguarding Officer will convene an internal case meeting with persons who need to know, to make decisions as to the next steps. - The Safeguarding Officer will liaise with the Executive Director and the Designated Safeguarding Board Members to decide the next steps for safeguarding concerns of a serious nature.